discourse/discourse/docs/INSTALL-cloud.md

 ### Start Discourse

- Once bootstrapping is complete, your Discourse should be accessible in your web browser via the domain name `discourse.example.com` you entered earlier, provided you configured DNS.
-If not, you can visit the server IP directly, e.g. `http://192.168.1.1`.
+ Once bootstrapping is complete, your Discourse should be accessible in your web browser via the domain name `discourse.example.com` you entered earlier.

 <img src="https://www.discourse.org/images/install/17/discourse-congrats.png" width="650">